 Vice President and General Counsel - Shelley R. Sahling-Zart has held this position since August 2011.
 Prior to her current position, she acted as vice president and assistant counsel.
-Ms. Sahling-Zart has been employed by LES for 26 years, holds a Bachelor of Arts degree in Political Science from Doane College and Juris Doctorate from the University of Nebraska-Lincoln College of Law.
+She has worked at LES since 1988.
+Ms. Sahling-Zart holds a Bachelor of Arts degree in Political Science from Doane College and Juris Doctorate from the University of Nebraska-Lincoln College of Law.
 She is a member of the American Bar Association and Nebraska State Bar Association.
 Ms. Sahling-Zart previously served two terms on the Board of Directors for the American Public Power Association.
-She is also serving a second three-year term on the federal Surface Transportation Board's Rail-Shipper Transportation Advisory Council.
+She is also serving a second three-year term on the federal Surface Transportation Board's Rail-Shipper Transportation Advisory Council and currently serves as chair of the group.
 Ms. Sahling-Zart is responsible for legal affairs, government relations, strategic planning, customer and corporate communications and records, and corporate policy analysis.

 Vice President and Chief Technology Officer - Paul A. Crist has held this position since May 2013.
 Prior to that, Mr. Crist was Substation Director/Manager, Manager of Communication and Protection Design, System Control Supervisor, System Protection Supervisor, and System Protection Engineer.
-He has worked for LES since April 1990.
+He has worked at LES since April 1990.
 Mr. Crist holds a Bachelor of Science Degree in Electrical Engineering and a Masters of Business Administration from the University of Nebraska-Lincoln.
-He is also a Registered Professional Electrical Engineer in Nebraska.
-He has been active in the University of Nebraska Electrical Engineering External Advisory Board and has represented the American Public Power Association on the development of the electricity subsector cyber security Risk Management Process guideline in collaboration with the Department of Energy, the National Institute of Standards and Technology and the North American Electric Reliability Corporation ("NERC").
-He is currently an acting chairperson of the NERC Critical Infrastructure Protection Committee Compliance and Enforcement Input Working Group.
+He is also a Registered Professional Electrical Engineer in Nebraska and has been active in the University of Nebraska Electrical Engineering External Advisory Board.
+He is currently designated as the LES Critical Infrastructure Protection Senior Manager and an acting chairperson of the NERC Critical Infrastructure Protection Committee Compliance and Enforcement Input Working Group.
 His duties include the oversight of all operational and enterprise technology systems at LES.
 Mr. Crist's responsibilities include the systems that operate and monitor the Bulk Electric System, Cyber Security, the Enterprise Resource Planning System, and the Geographic Information Systems.